Apache Kafka: Part 1 - Why Event Streaming Matters

 Why Kafka Won

-Kafka provides exactly what modern businesses need:
+Kafka provides exactly what modern businesses need.

 Global Scale